You all ask great questions! Here are the answers to your most frequently asked questions…

 What does Live Simply Natural mean?

 The name is far more than a blog, it’s a way of living.
 After I realized the dangers in a lot of the food and products being sold now, I became obsessed with all things natural.
 My goal was to get as close to nature as possible with everything still being simple and easy for everyday life.
 When I and my WHOLE family brainstormed blog names, the word Natural was a must.
 I also wanted something that was catchy and represented me best and since I am a simple person, contrary to what my husband may think, Simply just seemed to fit.
-The word Live came from the idea that went beyond a beating heart and the breaths I take, it is something we all must pursue so that when we look back on our lives, there won’t be anything more rewarding than to know that we truly LIVED!
+The word Live came from the idea that went beyond the breathes we take, it is something we all must pursue so that when we look back on our lives, there won’t be anything more rewarding than to know that we truly LIVED!
 To this day, this name has so much meaning in my life and my hope is that you absorb it into your own life as well.

 What is the Live Simply Natural lifestyle all about?